tedmoore/schelp2/docs/Classes/ScopeView.md

 ## Instance Methods

 ### `bufnum`
  The number of the Buffer to plot.
 To set up the ScopeView object for plotting, one needs to set a valid buffer number and tell a [ScopeOut2](../Classes/ScopeOut2.md) UGen to write to it.
-Before the view starts periodically plotting the buffer, however, one needs to assign it a [Server](../Classes/Server.md) object and call the [#-start](#-start) method on it.
+Before the view starts periodically plotting the buffer, however, one needs to assign it a [Server](../Classes/Server.md) object and call the [start](#start) method on it.
 If the ScopeOut2 UGen stops writing or an invalid buffer number is set, the plotting will pause.**Arguments:**

 | Argument | Description |
 |----------|-------------|